mintdigital/asset_hat/README.markdown

 ========
 Your assets are covered.

-* Minify CSS and JS with one command.
-(Can be done on deploy instead of at runtime.)
+With Rails' default asset caching, CSS and JS are concatenated (not even minified) the first time that bundle is requested.
+Not good enough.
+AssetHat lets you automatically:

-* Bundle CSS and JS to reduce HTTP requests.
+* Easily minify and bundle CSS and JS on deploy to reduce file sizes and HTTP requests.
-* Reuse CSS and JS bundles across layouts without repetition.
-* Bust image caches by changing CSS URLs whenever an image is modified.
+* Add an image's last Git commit ID to its CSS URLs to bust browser caches (e.g., `/images/foo.png?abcd789`).
 * Force image URLs in your CSS to use CDN subdomains, not just the current host.

 After setup, you can use these in your layouts and views:

-    include_css :bundle => 'application'
+    <%= include_css :bundle => 'application' %>
       # => <link href="/stylesheets/bundles/application.min.css"
       #          media="screen,projection" rel="stylesheet" type="text/css" />

-    include_js :bundles => ['plugins', 'common']
+    <%= include_js :bundles => ['plugins', 'common'] %>
       # => <script src="/javascripts/bundles/plugins.min.js"
       #            type="text/javascript"></script>
       #    <script src="/javascripts/bundles/common.min.js"